 Only one application per survivor of a brain injury can be considered.

 The purpose of the Headway Emergency Fund is to support families facing an increased financial burden following a brain injury.
-The fund is limited, so Headway will take into account the financial situation of each applicant when allocating funds and prioritise those with limited resources.
+Our resources are limited, and Headway will assess the financial circumstances of each applicant when allocating funds and prioritise those in greatest need.
 We cannot consider applications for families with savings of more than £1000.

 What support can we provide?